Kaustav-04/binaryHire/README.md

 ## 🤷🏻‍♀️  Why GeekyBuild?

 <b>For Freelancer :</b>
-- We provide a secure Workspace - plagiarism free.
-All your works are hoarded in your Portfolio as NFTs, which they can further sell to other clients in future.
+- We provide a secure platform - plagiarism free.
+All your works are hoarded in your Portfolio as NFTs.
 - Beginner?
 But have the skills?
 We will give you the genuine exposure you deserve.
 Grow with the opportunities with provide you with.
 - Make your project stand out and get Paid.
 - Contribute to projects of any Company and your Portfolio will showcase your authentic works.
 - Use of P2P payment on blockchain handled by Smart Contracts which allows freelancers to automatically receive the payment once their work gets accepted by the project client.
 - With increased competition among varied freelancers, fair prices will be fixed.
+- The contribution of freelancers get stored as NFTs, which they can further sell to other clients in future if they are not accepted by their current client.

 <b>For Client :</b>
 - Get your job done at a fair price.